rasmus-kirk/nixarr/README.md

 ![Logo](./docs/img/logo-2.png)

-This is a nixos module that aims to make the installation and management of running the ["*Arrs"](https://wiki.servarr.com/) as easy, and pain free, as possible.
+This is a Nixos module that aims to make the installation and management of running the ["*Arrs"](https://wiki.servarr.com/) as easy, and pain free, as possible.